Ficool

 "So it's true. sigh"

-Letting out a deep sigh, one filled with relief and at the same time a bit of trepidation at what was to come next.
+I let out a deep sigh, one filled with relief and, at the same time, a bit of trepidation at what was to come next.

-I feel a slight tremble run through my hand, and the ticking of the clock in the distance seems to be growing louder by the second.
+I feel a slight tremble run through my hand, and the ticking of the clock in the distance seemed to be growing louder by the second.

 Bang!

-Opening my eyes with sudden motion, I had a strong fear in my eyes.
+Opening my eyes with sudden motion, I was drenched in sweat.

 Klank!